China-Pakistan Joint Agriculture Working Group Evaluates Developments and Starts New Initiatives

 3. Training Programs for Farmers

-Thousands of Pakistani farmers and agricultural professionals have participated in training programs in China, improving their knowledge about modern farming techniques.
+Thousands of Pakistani farmers and agricultural experts have attended training programs in China, expanding their understanding of contemporary farming practices.

 4. Mechanization and Technology Transfer

-The use of agricultural drones, smart irrigation systems, and modern harvesting equipment has been promoted under joint projects.
+The employment of agricultural drones, smart irrigation systems, and advanced harvesting equipment has been pushed through collaborative initiatives.

 (Source: Wikipedia - China-Pakistan Economic Corridor)